henrydaum/2nd-Brain/README.md

 # Second Brain

-A local, privacy-focused search engine and activity tracker for Windows.
+This application indexes local files and screen activity to enable hybrid search (keyword and semantic).
+All processing, including embeddings, OCR, and LLM analysis, can be performed on-device and locally.
-This application indexes local files and screen activity to enable hybrid search (keyword and semantic) without sending data to the cloud.
-All processing, including embeddings, OCR, and database management, is performed locally on the device.
+The application lives in the system tray and syncs with disc changes in the background when models are loaded, enabling instant semantic search on the new files.
+It takes as few as 3 clicks to complete a search and only a few seconds.

 ## Features

-* **Hybrid Search**: Utilizes SQLite FTS5 for lexical search and SentenceTransformers for semantic search, allowing retrieval by file content or meaning.
+- **Hybrid Search**: Utilizes SQLite FTS5 for lexical search and SentenceTransformers for semantic search, allowing retrieval by file content or meaning.
-* **Passive Screen Capture**: An optional background service that captures screen activity at configurable intervals.
+- **Passive Screen Capture**: An optional background service that captures screen activity at configurable intervals.
 Images are processed via OCR to make visual history text-searchable.
-* **Universal Indexing**: Supports parsing and indexing of PDF, DOCX, PPTX, text/code files, images, and Google Drive shortcuts (.gdoc).
+- **Universal Indexing**: Supports parsing and indexing of PDF, DOCX, PPTX, text/code files, images, and Google Drive shortcuts (.gdoc).
-* **Local Architecture**: Built on SQLite and local Python libraries.
+- **Local Architecture**: Built on SQLite and local Python libraries.
 No external telemetry or cloud storage is required.
-* **Real-Time Monitoring**: Monitors configured directories for file changes, additions, or deletions and updates the index dynamically.
+- **Real-Time Monitoring**: Monitors configured directories for file changes, additions, or deletions and updates the index dynamically.

 ## Screenshots